elastic/kibana/src/server/task_manager/README.md

 - `index` - The name of the index that the task_manager
 - `max_workers` - The maximum number of tasks a Kibana will run concurrently (defaults to 10)
 - `credentials` - Encrypted user credentials.
 All tasks will run in the security context of this user.
 See [this issue](https://github.com/elastic/dev/issues/1045) for a discussion on task scheduler security.
+- `override_num_workers`: An object of `taskType: number` that overrides the `num_workers` for tasks
+  - For example: `task_manager.override_num_workers.reporting: 2` would override the number of workers occupied by task of type `reporting`
+  - This allows sysadmins to tweak the operational performance of Kibana, allowing more or fewer tasks of a specific type to run simultaneously

 ## Task definitions